catamphetamine/libphonenumber-js/README.md

 Although Google's javascript port doesn't support this functionality the Java and C++ ports do.
 I guess Google just doesn't need to crawl phone numbers on Node.js because they can afford to hire a Java/C++ developer to do that.
 Still, javascript nowadays is the most popular programming language given its simplicity and user-friendliness.

-I made my take on porting Google's `PhoneNumberMatcher.java` into javascirpt and seems that it's doable.
-The overall syntax has mostly been ported but it's still quite far from finished and the code has not been tested, and I'm not searching for phone numbers in my projects, but if anyone needs that feature they could continue where I left off: see `findNumbers.js`, `src/PhoneNumberMatcher.js` and `src/PhoneNumberMatcher.test.js`.
-Such a person must also let others (including me) know that he's working on the feature to avoid any conflicts: a pull request must be created right away and code must be committed on a daily basis regardless of whether it works or not.
+I made my take on porting Google's `PhoneNumberMatcher.java` into javascript.
+The overall syntax has mostly been ported: see `findNumbers.js`, `src/PhoneNumberMatcher.js` and `src/PhoneNumberMatcher.test.js`.
+If someone wants they can finish the porting process and submit a pull request.

 ### getNumberType(number, [defaultCountry])

 Determines phone number type (fixed line, mobile, toll free, etc).
 This function will work if `--extended` (or relevant `--types`) metadata is available (see [Metadata](#metadata) section of this document).
 The regular expressions used to differentiate between various phone number types consume a lot of space (two thirds of the total size of the `--extended` library build) therefore they're not included in the bundle by default.

-The `number` argument can be either a result of the `parseNumber()` function call — `{ country, phone }` — or a string possibly accompanied with `defaultCountry`.
+The `number` argument can be either a result of the `parseNumber()` function call — `{ country, phone }` — or a string possibly accompanied with the second `defaultCountry` argument.

 ```js
 getNumberType('9160151539', 'RU') === 'MOBILE'